 - Repeat for each burst.
 The time that the shutter is open will vary and that’s ok.

 - For multiple bursts on a single frame get your hat ready.
 Keep the shutter open between bursts, but cover the front of the lens with the hat.
-This is called The Hat Trick and it blocks incoming light between bursts.
+This blocks incoming light between bursts.
 It’s really easy and produces some really cool results.

 - Shoot a lot.
 No two bursts are going to be alike.
 There’s no need for continuous mode, because the exposures are long.
 Some shots will not work out, that’s normal so over shoot and you’ll come away with great images.